Get

 1. Looking for Love

-Both male and female cats may try to escape the house in search of a mate if they aren’t spayed or neutered.
+Male and female cats may try to escape the house for a mate if they aren’t spayed or neutered.
 Unneutered male cats have a strong instinct to search for females and reproduce, which may draw them outside at any time.

 Female cats may be uninterested in going outside until they go into heat.
 One of the signs that a female cat is in heat is restlessness and a sudden interest in going outdoors, often displayed by pacing and vocalizing.
 Because females can go into heat every 2–3 weeks during their breeding season, this can be very tough to live with!

 Solution: Get your cat spayed or neutered as soon as they are old enough.
-Not only will this reduce your cat’s desire to go outside, but it also makes your kitty much more pleasant to live with.
+It will reduce your cat’s desire to go outside and make your kitty much more pleasant to live with.
 Your cat will also be less likely to develop health problems like mammary cancer, testicular tumors, or a life-threatening uterine infection called pyometra.

 2. Looking for Food